 So, it’s confusing, and in common vernacular one very often hears both terms used to describe the same thing, even if it may not be scientifically correct to do so.

-What are the differences in shrimp?
+What are the Differences in Shrimp?

 Shrimp are sold by size indicated by numbers such as U-10 or 26/30.
 The “U” means “under”, so in the example U-10 it would mean under 10 shrimp to a pound.
 26/30 means 26 to 30 shrimp to a pound, and so on.
 Shrimp are also sold by color, mainly white, brown, pink, red and tigers thanks to the stripes.

-Shrimp aquaculture began slowly in the 1970s, but by the year 2007 had exceeded wild.
+Shrimp aquaculture began slowly in the 1970s, but by 2007 had exceeded wild.
 These days, 75% of farmed shrimp comes from Asia, notably China, Thailand, Indonesia, India and Vietnam.
 The other 25% come from Latin America, where Ecuador and Mexico are the largest producers.

 Gulf White, also known as Northern White, are found along the Atlantic Coast of the USA from New Jersey to Florida and all along the Gulf of Mexico.
 The Gulf White is the market standard in the United States and all other species, domestic and imported, are measured against it.
 The meat is firm, sweet and mild flavored, with a pleasing pink color when cooked.